Vulcan-Logic/DSC3W4/README.md

 __/getFunctionString.R__ *- script file that contains a subroutine for the assignment4() function - further description appears below*

+__CodeBook.md__ *- Code Book describing the structure of the output data/table/file*

+__README.md__ *- This file*

+##Executing run_analysis.R

+run_analysis.R should be placed in the main directory of the data set.
+The structure of the directory where it is placed should be similar to the structure that appear above.
+The function will fail if it is not placed, sourced and run from the main directory.

-## The Code Book can be found in the file CodeBook.md
+## The Code Book can be found in the file __CodeBook.md__

 ## Section 2 Description of the script files
 ### run_analysis.R